Posts

 - Align stakeholders on a common language

-- Pressure-test whether a risk labeled “high” is genuinely high—or simply uncomfortable
+- Test whether a risk labeled high is genuinely high or simply uncomfortable

 It is intentionally lightweight.
-The value is the shared framing and the visible tradeoffs, not a false sense of accuracy.
+The value is the shared framing and nudge towards slower, more explicit thinking.

 What it does not do

 The calculator does not replace a full risk assessment or a mature risk register.
 It has no concept of organizational context.
 It does not model asset value, threat capability, control effectiveness, or control maturity.
-It produces no governance-grade output and makes no claim to authority.
+It makes no claim to authority.

 It is a starting point.